surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 ## Calculate on Raw functionality

-By enabling the field calculate on raw the calculation are applied directly on the retrieved value of the fields, initially before pivot or grouping are applied.
+By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.

 >**For Instance:**  consider the below image, which represents calculated data with and without applying enabling calculate on raw.

 ```